 The focus of this module course is on fundamental principles of gene expression.
 The course covers the basics of messenger RNA (mRNA) transcription, stability, and translation in eukaryotic organisms.
 This module includes lectures, assigned readings, oral presentations, and experimental design.
 The module course covers chromatin remodeling and stages that can affect how much mRNA molecules are produced in a cell.
-Predoctoral researchers will discuss the transcription machinery and its role in gene regulation.
-The course also covers posttranscriptional regulation, covering molecular mechanisms that affect mRNA stability, as well as gene regulation at the level of translation.
+Students will discuss the transcription machinery and its role in gene regulation.
+The course also covers post-transcriptional regulation, covering molecular mechanisms that affect mRNA stability, as well as gene regulation at the level of translation.
 Gene regulatory network and RNA structures and biotypes including mRNA, tRNA, rRNA, and non-coding RNAs are discussed.
 This module includes lectures related to approaches taken to dissect molecular mechanism.
-Predoctoral researchers discuss gene regulation with respect to time and space as well as mRNA processing including splicing and poly-adenylation.
-In addition, this module includes experimental ("wet") as well as computation ("dry") experiments that allow the predoctoral researchers to learn about molecular techniques, equipment and models organisms, or systems that can be used to address biological questions.
-Scientific literature discussion across the module allows predoctoral researchers to learn more about a specific gene expression topic and practice oral communication through presentations and discussions about data visualization.
-Predoctoral researchers generate, collect, and analyze their own data as well as analyze published gene expression data.
-By the end of the module, predoctoral researchers present their data, conclusions, and future directions in scientific presentations.
+Students discuss gene regulation with respect to time and space as well as mRNA processing including splicing and poly-adenylation.
+In addition, this module includes experimental ("wet") as well as computation ("dry") experiments that allow the students to learn about molecular techniques, equipment and models organisms, or systems that can be used to address biological questions.
+Scientific literature discussion across the module allows students to learn more about a specific gene expression topic and practice oral communication through presentations and discussions about data visualization.
+Students generate, collect, and analyze their own data as well as analyze published gene expression data.
+By the end of the module, students present their data, conclusions, and future directions in scientific presentations.